wyemun/xen-marvel/README.md

 ### 1. Apicache (https://www.npmjs.com/package/apicache)

 All core http requests to this application are cached in memory via simple library of `apicache` (used a express middleware).
-Since the response are not unique to requester and frequency of actual data changes is low, only the route path is being used as the key indexing (eg: `/characters/1110282` as key).
+Since the response are not unique to requester and frequency of actual data changes is low, only the route path is being used as the key indexing (eg: `GET /characters/1110282` as key).
 The cache has a user defined TTL (can be configured via the `API_CACHE_TIME` in environment variables), which by default set to `1 day`.
 Currently, only responses with 200 status code are being cached.

-You can see the most recent cache collection on `/cache/index`.
+You can see the most recent cache collection on `GET /cache/index`.
 The apicache library allows custom indexing (custom hashing function with other parameters aside of default) as well.

 You can try this on both APIs provided on repeated request via RESTful client of your choice.